open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/_index.md

 ---
 title: Deployment
-description: Patterns you can apply to run the OpenTelemetry collector
+description: Patterns you can apply to deploy the OpenTelemetry collector
 weight: 2
 ---